reed0023/technologycollection/mvp_milestones(v1.0).md

     - Launch Team Proposal for positions
 - [ ] 4.
 Hold a vote to "Create an Application"
     - Permission limited to CEO
 - [ ] 5.
-Create a new "Application" using the dApp developed by TECO
+Create a new "Application" using the dApp developed by TECO (see Business & Tech Requirements Documentation for further detail)
     - Permission limited to CEO, if, and only if, the DAO Approves of the "Create an Application" Vote
     - Application should mimic the Malta Digital Innovation Authority Application
 - [ ] 6.
 Fill out & Submit Application for Org Approval
     - Must retain >50% of the vote to approve
 - [ ] 7.
 Partner w/ Business to Print & Ship to Desired Address
+    - Ship to CEO (@jtianelli as proof of concept)